 The GCTF Co-Chairs provide overall strategic direction and management of the Forum’s activities.
 They serve a term of two (2) years, which is renewable.
 The same applies to Working Group Co-Chairs.
 GCTF Co-Chair terms officially begin at the end of the last Coordinating Committee meeting held prior to the end of the last month of a Co-Chair’s two-year term.
 Any two GCTF Members from different regions may together, in a paired bid, nominate themselves as candidates.
 A GCTF Member may co-chair the Coordinating Committee and/or no more than one Working Group at the same time.
 Nominations occur no later than five months prior to the end of the earliest expiring current Co-Chair’s term.
 GCTF Members will vote on the next Co-Chairs of the Coordinating Committee during the first Coordinating Committee meeting that takes place after the end of the nomination period and before the end of the earliest expiring Co-Chair’s term.
-The pair of nominees that receives the most votes will serve as the next Co-Chairs.
-In the event there are no candidates, the incumbents are considered to have been approved for another two-year term.
+The pair of nominees that receives the most votes/is acclaimed will serve as the next Co-Chairs.

 At the March 2019 Fifteenth GCTF Coordinating Committee Meeting, GCTF Members accepted the nomination of Canada and Morocco to take over the mandate of Co-Chairs of the Forum.
 Morocco assumed the seat held by Turkey at the Ninth Coordinating Committee Meeting in April 2016 and Canada took over from the Netherlands at the Tenth Ministerial Plenary Meeting in September 2019.
 Due to the ongoing COVID-19 pandemic, the Coordinating Committee decided to extend current mandates by one year and defer the selection of GCTF Co-Chairs and Working Group Co-Chairs to 2022.